Non-denominational Muslim: Non-sectarian Muslims

 Muslims who do not adhere to a sect are also known as non-sectarian Muslims.

 Non-madhhabi

 The description non-madhhabi may be used for example in relation to Islamic studies at educational institutions that are not limited in scope to one particular madhhab or school of jurisprudence.
 For non-denominational Muslims, Pew uses the description of "choose not to affiliate" while Russian officials use the term "Unaffiliated Muslims" for those who do not belong to any branch or denomination.
 Unlike Sunnis, Shias, and Ibadis, non-denominational Muslims are not affiliated with any school of thought (madhhab).

 Ghayr Muqallid

 The term ghair-muqallid, i.e. "non-blind-follower", can be used to describe the adherents of movements such as Salafism and Ahl-e-Hadith, who do not necessarily follow the rulings of a particular traditional madhhab but identify as Sunni Muslims.

+Beliefs

+Non-sectarian Muslims often cite Qur'anic verses to support their stance, including Surah al-Imran: Verse 103: "And hold firmly to the rope of Allah all together and do not become divided.
+And remember the favor of Allah upon you - when you were enemies and He brought your hearts together and you became, by His favor, brothers.
+And you were on the edge of a pit of the Fire, and He saved you from it."
+Critics of non-denominational Muslims argue that they misinterpret the Qur'anic injunction against division, neglect the broader Islamic teachings and hadiths, and disregard Islamic jurisprudence (fiqh).

+Unlike Sunnis, Shias, Ibadis, and Ahmadis, non-denominational Muslims are not affiliated with any school of thought.
+Some Muslims who oppose sectarian divisions also reject hadith, believing that hadith contribute to sectarianism.